5 Ways To Look Young Longer

 The jury is still out on whether or not vitamin supplements are worthwhile.
 Science has proven that a proper diet gives your body all the vitamins and minerals you need.
 Given that, it would seem as if there is no need for a multivitamin of any kind.

 However, the real truth is that no one is perfect, and everyone makes mistakes with their diet and their meal planning.
 Having the backup is good, so you won't have to agonize over meal plans quite as much.
 It doesn't help that so much food on the market today is made of empty calories.
 Things such as white rice, refined sugar, white flour, and other food staples have been refined to the point of having nothing but carbs!
-Carbs may be great for quick energy, but they're not the only kind of nutrition your body needs.
+Carbs may be great for quick energy, but they're not the only kind of nutrition that your body needs.

 Try A Simple Idea That Works

 Consider planning by colors, such as orange carrots, white potatoes, red meat, green broccoli.
-If you're planning a snack, perhaps green apples and yellow bananas.
+If you're planning a snack, consider eating green apples and yellow bananas.
 You can see the pattern.
 Aim for around five colors on your plate, and while you won't always have a perfect meal, you'll have a pretty good base.

 Cut back on salt.
 The older you get, the more important this becomes.
 Don't trust "low sodium;" actually check the nutrition label to see how much salt is in the food you're cooking.
 The older we get, the weaker our sense of taste becomes, and the easier it gets to put salt onto your food for the taste.
 Try your best not to do this.